mabdulwasii/bank-transfer-service/README.md

 # bank-transfer-service
 bank transfer service application

+##How to run zookeeper and docker
-## This project uses docker and zookeeper.
+This project uses docker and zookeeper.
 I included a docker compose file for running thes services.
+Run command below on terminal:
+'docker compose up -d